JoseACortes/USDASummer2025/Presentations/Paper_AnMeth/outline.md

 ## 1. Background

 Soil organic carbon (SOC) is a key component of soil health and plays a crucial role in the global carbon cycle.
-Accurate measurement of SOC is essential for understanding soil health, fertility, and its impact on climate change.
+Accurate measurement of SOC is essential for measuring soil quality, and its impact on the environment[3].
 Traditional methods for measuring SOC are often time-consuming, expensive, and require laboratory analysis.
 In situ spectral analysis offers a promising alternative for rapid and non-destructive measurement of SOC.
 This paper explores the use of spectral analysis techniques to measure SOC levels in various soil types.
 We simulate common soil types and apply different spectral analysis methods, including peak fitting, component fitting, singular value decomposition, and deep learning, to evaluate their effectiveness in measuring SOC.

 ## 2. Data Generation